Lauren Cornell: Biography

-She stepped down from her role at Rhizome in July 2012 to curate the New Museum's third Generational Triennial, Surround Audience, in 2015.
+She stepped down from her role at Rhizome in July 2012 to curate the New Museum's third Triennial, Surround Audience, in 2015, co-organized with the artist Ryan Trecartin.

-Cornell and Ed Halter co-edited the anthology Mass Effect: Art and the Internet in the Twenty-First Century (2016).
+At the Center for Curatorial Studies, she oversees the Graduate Program in Curatorial Studies and has curated monographic exhibitions of Sky Hopinka, Martine Syms, Nil Yalter (coorganized with Museum Ludwig, Cologne), Dara Birnbaum (her first US retrospective), Daniel Steegmann Mangrane, Liliana Porter, Erika Verzutti, and Leidy Churchman.

+In 2019, she cocurated Phantom Plane: Cyberpunk in the Year of the Future with Xue Tan, Dawn Chan, Jeppe Ugelvig and Tobias Berger at Tai Kwun Contemporary in Hong Kong.

 She has contributed to publications including Aperture, Art in America, ArtReview, Frieze, and Mousse, and written on artists for monographic catalogues.

 In 2016, Artsy named Cornell one of "The 20 Most Influential Young Curators in the United States."
 In 2017, Cornell was the recipient of ArtTable's New Leadership Award.
 In 2017, she was named an Apollo 40 under 40.